 - a) Unscrew nose cone.
-Set o-ring aside for later use. - b) Loosen set screw on magnet shaft collar and remove magnet. - c) Slide propeller shaft out of nose cone assembly. - d) Remove front bearing cap which covers front bearing. - e) Remove both front and rear bearings from nose cone assembly.
+Do not lose O-ring seal. - b) Loosen set screw on magnet shaft collar and remove magnet. - c) Slide propeller shaft out of nose cone assembly. - d) Remove both front and rear bearings from nose cone assembly.
 Insert edge of a pocket knife under bearing flange and lift it out.